All About Fostering

 What is Fostering?

-Foster Parents and families, care for children and young people living with them when the children or young people are unable to live with their birth families.
+Foster careers and families, care for children and young people living with them when the children or young people are unable to live with their birth families.

 Fostering provides a safe and caring family space for children and young people to find security, understanding and support.